Tommy Pham Preview, Player Props: Diamondbacks vs. Reds

 Tommy Pham At The Plate

-- Pham will look to extend his 15-game hitting streak.
-He's batting .227 in his last outings.

-- Pham has picked up a hit in 57.4% of his 94 games this season, with multiple hits in 21.3% of them.
+- Pham has picked up a hit in 54 of 95 games this season, with multiple hits 20 times.

-- Pham has driven home a run in 35 games this season (37.2%), including more than one RBI in 11.7% of his games and producing three or more of his team's runs on four occasions..
+- In 36.8% of his games this year, Pham has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in four contests.

-- He has scored in 28 of 94 games this year, and more than once 10 times.
+- He has scored in 29.5% of his games this year, with more than one run scored in 10.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.